psf/the-invisibles/content/english/episodes/ep-4-trailer.md

   image: "/images/jessica_tegner.jpg"
   description: "
 Jessica Tegner is an open source software developer and computer science student from Denmark who has been a part of the open source world for over 13 years.
-She is a maintainer of pypandoc, a thin wrapper for the universal document converter pandoc.
+She is a maintainer of PyPandoc, a thin wrapper for the universal document converter pandoc.
 Being fully blind has not stopped her from working as a software engineer intern at Uber, being a member of the first GitHub Accelerator program or having the opportunity of being a world-conference public speaker.